-I used the punch on the backing card paired with a custom sized invitation (which you can download for FREE today!), but you can also use the punch on the envelope flap, or to make a belly band to wrap around the original invitation, or any paper good you are using in your wedding.
+I used the punch on the backing card paired with a custom sized invitation and you can download it HERE.
+You can also use the punch on the envelope flap, or to make a belly band to wrap around the original invitation, or any paper good you are using in your wedding.
 Don't go overboard with too many doily edged pieces together.
-A punched belly band around the punched backing card with a punched envelope and punched address label would be too much.
-It would start to look chintzy rather than elegant.
+Remember that less will keep this invitation elegant.

 So lets get to it.
 You can follow along with the video tutorial below, or scroll down for the written instructions and pictorial.